16gs24/2018-MMA-Text-Analytics/index.md

 Conclusion
 ----------

--   While employers demand a variety of technical skills, it's measurable that softer skills are also important.
+-   While employers demand a variety of technical skills, it's notable that softer skills are also important.
 The role of analytics in an organization is not only to generate insight but also to communicate it.
 -   R, SQL and Excel are most demanded tools in Toronto, but not in the same roles.
 -   Distinct groupings could be seen for skillsets in conventional analytics tools, data visualization & dashboarding, and the big data tech stack.